Dreamcast-Projects/makeip/README.md

 GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows [https://www.gimp.org/]

 Using this plugin, you can load and save .mr files that you've created in GIMP.
+It was only tested on the latest Gimp 2.10 but I believe it would also work for Gimp 2.8.

 **Installing:**